hannsadrian/hifi-link/firmware/README.md

 - IR learn waits for two presses of the same button to capture both toggle variants.
 - IR send automatically toggles between the stored variants per press.
 - Storage uses atomic writes (`*.tmp` then rename) to protect against power loss.

+### IR transmitter sharing

+- All IR protocols now share a single IR Player instance stored in `ctx["player"]`.
+- When a protocol needs a different carrier frequency, the Player is re-created in-place and saved back to the context, so subsequent sends use the updated configuration.
+- A shared transmit lock serializes sends across protocols to prevent overlapping transmissions on the same GPIO.

 ### Devices schema